DioChuks/DioChuks/README.md

-### Hi there 👋, I am a Software Developer, experienced in the design and development of different types of software: single page web applications, REST web services.
+### Hi there 👋, I am a Software Engineer, experienced in the design and development of different types of software: single page web applications, REST web services.
 Experienced in architectural aspects of software development, including design, API development, performance tuning, and security.

 <!--
 **DioChuks/DioChuks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.